fbrowther/Artificial_Neural_Network-to-Predict_Charity_Funding-/README.md

 # Artificial_Neural_Network-to-Predict_Charity_Funding-

 A nonprofit foundation called Alphabet Soup wants to develop a tool that can help select its applicants for funding with the best chance of success in their ventures.
-Hence employing their data on previous funding a binary classifier model was developed which will predict whether applicants will be successful or not if they were to be funded by the foundation.
+Hence employing their data on previous funding, a binary classifier model will be developed which will predict whether future applicants will be successful or not if they were to be funded by the foundation.

 ## Brief Introduction -